swharden/AVR-projects/ATMega328 2019-07-05 USB counter/readme.md

 This project contains the design and microcontroller code for a USB logging frequency counter.
 The entire project is open source (open software / open hardware).
 This project developed from a discussion that started [here](https://github.com/swharden/AVR-projects/issues/1).

+The current PCB fabrication cost at OSHPark is $17.40 for 3 ($5.80 each)

 ![](pcb-3d.png)
 ![](pcb-wires.png)
 ![](schematic.png)